asdf-community/asdf-php/README.md

 asdf plugin-add php https://github.com/odarriba/asdf-php.git
 ```

+**Please, remember installing the common required libraries that can be found on the `asdf` README.
+They are necessary to build PHP versions too!**

 ### Linux

 You may need this libraries and packages to be able to compile PHP compiler versions: